 The Cadet Program runs like a paramilitary organization, and cadets are held to the highest standard in terms of appearance.
 Uniform Inspections are performed on a regular basis, and it is expected that cadets always look their best with a pressed and clean uniform.

 Fitness is highly stressed within the cadet program.
 There are certain requirements that cadets must meet before being accepted into a police, fire, or sheriff academy.
-Cadets will be exposed to rigorous fitness trainings, and will be taught crossfit, Krav maga, and other functional fitness training that is relevant to careers in public safety.
+Cadets will be exposed to rigorous fitness training, and will be taught crossfit, Krav maga, and other functional fitness training that is relevant to careers in public safety.

 Being part of the Denver Public Safety Cadet Program offers tremendous personal and professional advantages.
 Submit your interest in the program today.